okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/java/sdk.md

 </div>

-The email's **Reset Password** link includes the `otp` and `request.relayState` variables sent back as query parameters to the application.
-For instance, the URL in the email template,  `http://localhost:8080/magic-link/callback?otp=${oneTimePassword}&state=${request.relayState}`, might be rendered as `http://localhost:8080/magic-link/callback?otp=726009&state=1b34371af02dd31d2bc4c48a3607cd32` in the email sent to the user.
+When the user clicks the **Reset Password** link, their browser sends a request to the endpoint defined by the template, attaching the `${oneTimePassword}` and `${request.relayState}` VTL variables as query parameters to the URL.
+For instance, in the sample this request might render as `http://localhost:8080/magic-link/callback?otp=726009&state=1b34371af02dd31d2bc4c48a3607cd32`.

 ### 2: Handle the OTP and state parameters

-Create a mapping that maps a request for the magic link URL to a method that takes the `otp` and `state` parameters from the query string, and makes the following checks:
+Create a callback handler that takes the `${oneTimePassword}` and `${request.relayState}` values from the query string, saves them into local variables (for instance, 'otp', and 'state'), and makes the following checks:

 1. That `otp` and `state` are not `null`.
-2. That `state` matches the state stored in the current `ProceedContext` session variable.
+2. That `state` matches the state value stored in the current `ProceedContext` session variable.

 If either check returns false, throw an error.